How Can a Driving Without Insurance Charge Be Defended When I Had Insurance But Not the Proof of Insurance When I Was Charged?

-If you are charged with driving without insurance, among other types of traffic tickets, Hooshmand Paralegal may be available to help defend the allegations.
-To help in such a situation, Hooshmand Paralegal will review the specific facts of your case and the applicable laws.
-As a starting point for a driving without insurance case, the law in Ontario, being the Compulsory Automobile Insurance Act, R.S.O.
+When charged with driving without insurance, or another traffic violation, Hooshmand Paralegal may be available to defend the charge.
+When preparing a defence, Hooshmand Paralegal will review the alleged facts, the disclosure of evidence from the prosecution office, the applicable laws; and of course, any additional information you provide that may be relevant.
+When defending a driving without insurance case, the starting point for reviewing the law in Ontario, begins with the Compulsory Automobile Insurance Act, R.S.O.
 1990, c.
-C.25 mandates insurance coverage for those who operate an automobile, whether as owner or lessor.
+C.25 which is the law that mandates insurance coverage for those who operate an automobile, whether as an owner of the automobile or as a lessor of the automobile.
 Failure to carry properly valid insurance is a very serious charge whereas those convicted may bear significant penalties including fines from a minimum of five thousand ($5,000) dollars to a maximum of fifty thousand ($50,000) plus a twenty-five (25%) percent victim surcharge; and additionally, a driver's license suspension may be imposed for up to one-year.
 These potential penalties are specifically stated within section 2 of the Compulsory Automobile Insurance Act which says:

 Compulsory Automobile Insurance

 2 (1) Subject to the regulations, no owner or lessee of a motor vehicle shall,

 (b) cause or permit the motor vehicle to be operated,